How to make kefir the traditional way?

 - Kefir grains – to start the fermentation process in milk

-- Kefirko kefir maker – all-in-one tool for fermenting kefir
+- Kefirko kefir fermenter – all-in-one tool for fermenting kefir

 - and milk (highly recommended is raw milk or at least non-homogenized).